zbw-krems/serendipity/README.md

 ![](public/assets/59cc2da5878139b6fffab293363aa43a.png)

+## Developer Notes

+This Application has been developed to work with the Archive of Digital Art (ADA).
+You won't be able to use the API as it is used in the code, but you can adjust the API-Calls to suit your needs.
+In Serendipity.js the parts of the functions to comment out are highlighted, to run everything locally without problems.

+#### Possible Todos/Ideas/Fixes

+- [ ] Refactor GraphContext to store artworks separate for each filterchain in a Dictionary
+- [ ] Find a better solution than Prop Drilling.
+- [ ] Refactor everything into Typescript.

+##### Keywordlist/FilterChains

+- [ ] Make Filterchains display number of artwork result (Refactor needed)
+- [ ] Filter by Years/Artists/Events
+- [ ] Implement Search Bar for Keyword List.

+##### Collections

+##### Graph

+- [ ] Switch to Textmode in Universe (Titles floating around)
+- [ ] Make keywords visible in room and add them to Filterchain
+- [ ] Create more Algorithms
+- [ ] Performance Improvement for Algorithm 2.
+- [ ] Highlight Used Keywords in Info-Viewer.

+##### Feature Ideas

+- [ ] Presentation/Exhibition Mode with shareable link
+- [ ] Dark Mode

 ## Credits

 Serendipity was developed within the project **“Tool Development for Image Data Literacy: Understanding Digital Art with complex data analysis”**, which was funded by the state of Lower Austria as part of the RTI strategy and the EFRE program.